peerkar/liferay-gsearch/gsearch-mini-web/README.md

 # Liferay GSearch Mini Web

+Miniportlet for example for adding a search field into a theme.

-This is the miniportlet which you for example add into a theme as a search bar.
-Please see the gsearch-test-theme for an example.
+Supports for keyword and content suggestestions mode.
+Please see the gsearch-test-theme for an example how to embed into your theme.

+## Prerequisites
+None.

+## Configuration

+After the module has been deployed succesfully, please see the configuration options in Control Panel -> Configuration -> System Settings -> GSearch -> Mini Portlet.